 How to Obtain a Mechanical License

-There are two ways to obtain a mechanical license: through direct negotiation with the copyright holder or through a compulsory license.
+There are two primary ways to obtain a mechanical license: by direct negotiation with the copyright holder or through a compulsory license under U.S. copyright law.

 Why You Need a Mechanical License